BSE Sensex falls to lowest close since Aug 2009

 ICICI Bank (ICBK.NS), India's biggest private bank, fell 2.8 percent to 657.20 rupees, having fallen to a low of 645 rupees earlier in the day, its lowest level since June 2009.

-Benchmark heavyweight State Bank of India, the country's largest lender, fell to its lowest price since July 2009, before recovering to close at 1,628.10 rupees, a fall of 3.0 percent.
+Benchmark heavyweight State Bank of India (SBI.NS), the country's largest lender, fell to its lowest price since July 2009, before recovering to close at 1,628.10 rupees, a fall of 3.0 percent.

 Stocks in India's flagship software services industry also fell as Europe's debt crisis showed no signs of easing, led by industry bellwether Infosys (INFY.NS), which closed down 1.8 percent at 2,676.40 rupees, having fallen as much as 2.5 percent.